 The Illinois Uniform Premarital Agreement Act

-The IUPA defines what a premarital agreement is in the state of Illinois.
+The IUPA defines what a premarital agreement is in the state of in Illinois.
 According to the statute, in order for a prenuptial agreement to be considered valid, it must be drawn up in a written format.
 Furthermore, the agreement pertains to the spouses only; the care and support of children are essentially a separate matter.
 The final step in making a prenuptial agreement legal is for both people to sign the document .

-While a premarital agreement can override state laws when it comes to the division of property during a divorce, Illinois law also makes it possible for someone to object to the prenuptial agreement under certain conditions.
+While a premarital agreement can override state laws when it comes to the division of property during a divorce, in Illinois law also makes it possible for someone to object to the prenuptial agreement under certain conditions.
 One example would be if a person was coerced or threatened into signing the agreement.
 Another example that would make a premarital agreement unenforceable would be a failure of the person to fully disclose all of their property before the agreement was signed.